Ria424/developers-animatesdk-docs/Document_object/Document93.md

 #### Description

-Method; imports a file into a document.
+Method; Imports a file into a document.
 This method performs the same operation as the Import To Library or Import To Stage menu command.
 To import a publish profile, use [Document.importPublishProfile()](../Document_object/Document94.md).

 #### Example